 Robert Frost said this:

 If you can connect your personal story to the story you’re writing, you will not only be more motivated to finish your story, you might just be able to change the lives of your readers.

 No matter how good your idea, writing a story or a book can be a long difficult process.
 How do you create an outline, come up with a great plot, and then actually finish it?

 My new book The Write Structure will help.
 You'll learn how to take your idea and structure a strong plot around it.
 Then you'll be guided through the exact process I've used to write dozens of short stories and over fifteen books.

 You can learn more about The Write Structure and get your copy here.

 Ready to turn your idea into a finish story?
 Check out my new book The Write Structure which helps writers make their plot better and write books readers love.

 Have a great short story idea?
 We'd love to hear it.
 Share it in the comments!

 Choose one of these ideas and write a short story in one sitting (aim for 1,000 words or less!).
-When you're finished, share your story in the comments section (or our latest writing contest) for feedback from the community.
+When you're finished, share your story in the practice box below (or our latest writing contest) for feedback from the community.
 And if you share, please be sure to comment on a few stories by other writers.